 Wild Boar, or Cinghiale is found flavoring sauces or prepared as the main attraction.
 Pork is heavily featured throughout Tuscan cuisine.
 Another pork dish, Fagioli con Salsiccia, rustic sausage and beans, will often find its way onto the table.

-Because Tuscany covers from Florence all the way to the sea, a few fish dishes are also worth noting.
+Because Tuscan cuisine covers a wide geographic region from Florence all the way to the sea, a few fish dishes are also worth noting.
 Tuscany is known for their love of soups and a Cacciucco, a fish stew, is one not to miss.

 Salads in Italy are comprised of fresh, local and seasonal ingredients.
 Quite often at Tuscan dinner tables you’ll find fresh seasonal fruits and vegetables partnered alongside proteins.
 Earthy, hearty greens like spinach or chicory are two classic examples.
 Artichokes and fried zucchini flowers will also make an appearance when in season.

-White beans are tied to Tuscan foods since the inception of the region, they have become so synonymous with Tuscany that residents are loving referred to as Mangiafagioli, or bean eaters.
+White beans are tied to Tuscan foods since the inception of the region, they have become so synonymous with Tuscan cuisine that residents are loving referred to as Mangiafagioli, or bean eaters.
 Traditional varieties of beans are grown, dried and cooked and canned.

 Formaggi e Frutta